Tartar Sauce

 1. Combine the Base

-In a medium-sized bowl, add the mayonnaise, mustard, and lemon juice.
+In a medium-sized bowl, add mayonnaise, Dijon mustard, and lemon juice.
 Whisk it gently until smooth.
-You’re building the creamy base here.
+You’re building the creamy base here, so take your time to ensure it’s well-blended.

 2. Fold in the Flavor

-Add the pickles, capers, and herbs.
+Add the finely chopped pickles, capers, and herbs (if using).
 Stir everything together until it’s well mixed.
-Taste and adjust seasoning—maybe a little more lemon if you like it zingier.
+Taste your tartar sauce and adjust seasoning—maybe a little more lemon juice if you like it zingier.

 3. Chill

-Let it sit in the fridge for at least 30 minutes if you’ve got the time.
-This lets all the flavors come together.
+Let the tartar sauce sit in the fridge for at least 30 minutes (if you’ve got the time).
+This allows all the flavors to come together.
 But hey, if you’re in a rush, go ahead and serve—it’ll still be tasty.

 That’s literally it.
 Done in under 10 minutes.